rumeshikakarunajeewa/rumeshika/README.md

 🔹 Study Buddy Chatbot – An AI-powered chatbot designed to assist students with personalized learning.

-🔹 shimmer's compant inventory system
+🔹 shimmer's company  inventory system

 🙋 About Me